HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/Bettis_HW11.md

 Sierra Bettis
 HAS-Tools

+____
+### Grade
+3/3 -- Good job.
+Try looking into the metadata a bit more though to answer the questions about spatial extent and resolution of the data.
+The answer you provided there didn't really address the question.
+____

 1. A brief summary of the how you chose to generate your forecast this week.

 To get this weeks forecasts, I found the values how I usually do, by using the USGS data for the Verde River near Camp Verde and I use the novemeber mean values from 2015-2020.